openmrs/openmrs-book-guide/troubleshooting.md

 ### The OpenMRS administrator account password has been forgotten

-In general, when a user is locked out, the password should be reset by the administrator using the "Edit User" page from the OpenMRSAdministrationpage.
+In general, when a user is locked out, the password should be reset by the administrator using the "Edit User" page from the OpenMRS **Administration** page.
 In rare situations in which the administrator's account has been forgotten, the only way to reset the password is to directly modify the OpenMRS database.
 This should only be attempted by advanced users, and you should always back up your database before making changes.

-You will need to modify theusers table in the OpenMRS database schema.
-Find the row for the user in question and change thepassword andsalt values to the following:
+You will need to modify the **users** table in the OpenMRS database schema.
+Find the row for the user in question and change the **password** and **salt** values to the following:

-* password: 4a1750c8607d0fa237de36c6305715c223415189
+* **password**: 4a1750c8607d0fa237de36c6305715c223415189

-* salt: c788c6ad82a157b712392ca695dfcf2eed193d7f
+* **salt**: c788c6ad82a157b712392ca695dfcf2eed193d7f

-### Some module pages throw java.lang.ClassNotFoundException
+### Some module pages throw **java.lang.ClassNotFoundException**

 There are currently some issues with compatibility between OpenMRS and versions of Apache Tomcat later than 6.0.29.
 OpenMRS modules that rely on certain custom expression language functions will throw ajava.lang.ClassNotFoundException exception.